alinex/node-validator/doc/schema/logic.md

 .or(new NumberSchema().positive.max(99)) // deny 0..99 (number)
 ```

-## Logic operators
+### and(schema) / or(schema)

-The logical queue is processed in the following precedence: `AND`, `OR`.
+The logical queue is processed in the following precedence: `AND`, `OR` and top down.
 This is the same as in most programming languages.
 If you need braces use a sub logic schema which
 does exactly this.

-### and(schema)
+You can use both operators multiple times:

-Here both schema definitions have to validate.
+- **AND** here both schema definitions have to validate.
 They will run serial so that the later ones get the
 changed values from the earlier.

-### or(schema)

-At least one of the schema definitions has to validate.
+- **OR** at least one of the schema definitions has to validate.

+## Conditionals

+It is also possible to use a schema as a conditional operator and decide how to validate depending
+on it's result, if it succeeds or fails.
+This is in the same way normal if..then..else conditions work.

+### if(schema)

+This starts the conditional...